 What's scientifically important is concordant output which the third-party can reproduce.
 If you abuse stringent P-values, it results in the over-fitting problem.

 Thirdly, consider the entire logical structure of the manuscript.
 The purpose of using P-values is to limit the false-positives.
 But the omics usually is used in the discovery phase, where you have to mind false-negatives rather than false positives.
 You examine the hypothesis generated from omics results from multi-aspects.
 For example, if you confirm the expression pattern by RT-PCR, it is proving it with another method.
 It is much more substantial evidence than adding samples of the same technology.
 And then use the P-values is useful at the phase just before the development like the clinical trial.

-And lastly, the biologically essential genes are likely to have non-stringent P-values from the general biological models.
-Genes with very-low-P-values are likely to be downstream of pathways.
-They are useful for the diagnostic or predicting purpose, though you hardly expect them as causal genes.
+And lastly, the biologically essential genes are likely to have moderately low P-values from the general biological models.
+Genes with very low P-values are likely to be downstream of pathways, which are helpful for the diagnostic or predicting purpose though you might hardly expect them as causal genes.